CLOSE SEARCH

 Good leavers

 Defining what will constitute a good leaver is really up to each company.
-The obvious examples of what most companies will consider to be a good leaver will include where staff are made redundant or have to cease working because of ill health.
+The obvious examples of what most companies will consider to be a good leaver will include where staff are made redundant or have to cease working because of ill health or death.
 Length of service may also be a factor.

-The classification as a good leaver will often result in the shares being transferred at fair market value, so that will also need to be clearly defined in terms of how that will be calculated.
+The classification as a good leaver will often result in the shares being transferred at fair market value.
+How that is calculated should be clearly defined.

 Bad leavers